ashutoshmjain/gita/src/mathuraLanding.md

 Any major paradigm shift, mandates an order of magnitude improvement - even more so a once in a ten thousand years event[^10k].
 There was an all around effort to reduce the cost while increasing the utility of written words.
 It wasn't that no one knew scribing before, but the inscriptions were pegged to the cave walls.
 Like murals or wall carvings, text was written on human size scales.
 Large paintings and books were of the same measure, and medium.
 An artist could afford to spend a year on a painting, but investing that kind of time on a single page was a test of patience.
 Even if someone was willing , the typography wasn't mature enough.

-In an estimate, a hundred-page scripture, painted on human size frames, used to cost a `Tola`[^gold] of gold - [weight of a minted gold coin around eleven grams](https://en.wikipedia.org/wiki/Tola_(unit))-  commonly called a `Śatamāna`[^ashrafi] in Sanskrit.
+In an estimate, a hundred-page scripture, painted on human size frames, used to cost a `Tola`[^gold] of gold - [weight of a minted gold coin around eleven grams](https://en.wikipedia.org/wiki/Tola_(unit))-  commonly called a Śatamāna[^ashrafi] in Sanskrit.
 The goal was to bring the cost down to a `Ratti` (around 100th part of a Tola).
 A 10x reduction in size plus a 10x improvement in transcription tools led to a 100x reduction in cost -  in a matter of less than a century.

 > Does it sound like our journey from mainframes to smartphones?
 First slow - then very fast.

+## narrative …

 How did the monetary system perpetuate scribing and vice-versa?
 What motivations led to preservation of information?
 Why would someone take the pains to poetically scribe entire history?
 How was wisdom drawn off the history and more importantly, how was this wisdom tested for truth - before putting into text?

-## narrative …

 Following pages are a filtered version of theming the early days of text and gold.
 And surprisingly, they make a fascinating story!
 They also answered a question that stayed longer on my mind — why should one care for the pen and the paper?
 What value in spending cycles on the tools of a bygone era!
 Turns out, our challenges and  moral dilemmas are not very different!
 We are right at the middle of the 10k cycle turning our physical information to digital form.
-We are adapting to the idea of digital money - in search of the next boost to the conscious experience.
-Since the future is a scary veil of the unknown, there is a lot to learn from our past.
+We are adapting to the idea of storing value in cyberspace - in search of the next boost to the conscious experience.

-Exploring a similar event - when we embraced gold and the written word - is a good option, I guess, to compass our AI driven future - that might run on bitcoin value exchange ... [more](./thought.md)
+> The future is unknown, if we didn't learn from the past.

 ## notes and stuff …